Maxuimhunter/Duplicate-Checker/Excel Sample Data Generator/README.md

 # Excel Sample Data Generator

 A Streamlit-based web application that generates realistic employee data and exports it to Excel, complete with AI-powered insights and professional PDF reporting.
+This tool is perfect for testing, demonstrations, and training purposes where realistic but synthetic employee data is needed.

 ## Features